 Test Early and Often

-API testing is executed to check the software functionality on whole, while unit testing is executed on the lowest levels of the functional code.
+API testing is executed to check the software functionality on the whole, while unit testing is executed on the lowest levels of the functional code.
 So, it might seem easy to only focus on unit testing initially and postpone API tests till the end.

 Generally, testers figure out changes required in the API in advance that allows early test case changes in a timely manner — any new change doesn’t have to wait for a GUI with API testing.